Program Offering and Eligibility

 - Have been prescribed Evrysdi for an FDA-approved indication

-- Have commercial (private or non-governmental) insurance.
-This includes plans available through state and federal health insurance marketplaces
+- Have commercial (private or non-governmental) insurance.* This includes plans available through state and federal health insurance exchanges

-If you are not eligible for the Evrysdi Co-pay Program, there may be other options for financial assistance.
-Call (833) EVRYSDI (833-387-9734) or visit Genentech-Access.com/Evrysdi/patients to learn more.
+If you are not eligible for the Evrysdi Co-pay Program, there may be other options for co-pay assistance.
+Call (833) 387-9734 or visit Genentech-Access.com/Evrysdi/patients to learn more.

 What is Evrysdi?

-Evrysdi is a prescription medicine used to treat spinal muscular atrophy (SMA) in adults and children 2 months of age and older.
+Evrysdi is a prescription medicine used to treat spinal muscular atrophy (SMA) in children and adults.

 Important Safety Information